bjaxqq/myani-cli/README.md

 # myani-cli
-An extension to ani-cli that allows for MyAnimeList integration
+[WIP] An extension to ani-cli that allows for MyAnimeList integration.s